Talking Spirits Virtual Cemetery Tour 2020 and 2021

-For the 22nd year, the Wisconsin Veterans Museum is pleased to be in the serene and somber landscape of Madison's Forest Hill Cemetery to share with you the rich history of Wisconsin and its veterans.
+In the interest of the health and safety of our community in 2020 the Wisconsin Veterans Museum reimagined it's annual cemetery tours event from in-person tours to virtual tours.
+We continue to offer access to the 2020 Talking Spirits Virtual Cemetery Tour today with the addition of the 2021 vignettes.
+The Wisconsin Veterans Museum is pleased to be in the serene and somber landscape of Madison's Forest Hill Cemetery to share with you the rich history of Wisconsin and its veterans.
 On this virtual tour we are excited to take you to places in the cemetery and show you interesting photos and objects we would not be able to if we were in person.

 - Before you enter the tour, please note the navigation symbols you will encounter.
 They are presented in the bar below.